levi-x00/my-devops-portfolio/README.md

 ## My DevOps Portfolio

 This repo showcases of my research and development (RnD) and my experience working as Cloud/DevOps/Site Reliability Engineer and any related field while keeping all proprietary confidential.
 Some projects that I worked in the past.
+Feel free to use it and A little support goes a long way!
+If you’d like to help me keep creating, you can do so at https://ko-fi.com/mrpahlevi

 ### Network and Infrastructure Design